Ishan314/alexa_gpt/README.md

 10. In the "ACTIONS" column for "HelloWorldIntent", click on "edit".
 Delete all of the sample utterances for the intent.
 11. Add a sample utterance: "I want to you to {Query}".
 Create a new slot named "Query" and click enter to add the utterance.
 12. Set the slot type to be "AMAZON.SearchQuery".
-13. Save and return to the build interface.
+13. Save, click "Build Skill", and return to the build interface.
 14. Open a new tab and go to https://console.aws.amazon.com/.
 Log in with your AWS account.
 15. In the search bar at the top of the page, type in "Lambda" and press enter.
 16. Click on "Create Function" at the top right of the page.